skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 claws.
 Thordek recalls the creatures they fought in Dockhouse days earlier.

-Thordek offers assistance, but the Magistrate declines.
+Thordek offers assistance, but the magistrate declines.
 There is nothing more to be done at this point.
 After saying their goodbyes they set out, heading south.
 They have seven party members, yet only three horses.
 They leave town with people taking turns walking and